Photography & Video Policy

 Ellington Agricultural Center is home to several state and federal agencies.
 The grounds and buildings are open and accessible first and foremost for the public and employees to conduct official state business.
-Parts of the grounds such as the greenway, hiking trail and iris garden are open for the enjoyment of the public.
+Some areas-- such as the greenway, hiking trail, and iris garden-- are open for the public to enjoy.

 The iris garden and gazebo is maintained by the Middle Tennessee Iris Society.
 For group activities and other uses of this area, please contact Ginny Russell at 615-883-4338 weekdays between 7 p.m. and 9 p.m. or on weekends.